cheatsheet1999/FrontEndCollection/README.md

 ## Web Development Basics
 [1.
 What happens when you type in a URL](https://github.com/cheatsheet1999/FrontEndCollection/issues/2)
 [2.
 GET vs POST](https://github.com/cheatsheet1999/FrontEndCollection/issues/4)
 <a href="https://github.com/cheatsheet1999/FrontEndCollection/issues/5">3.
-What can we do to improve a website's performance? </a>
+What can we do to improve a website's performance?</a>
+<a href="https://github.com/cheatsheet1999/FrontEndCollection/issues/6">4.
+HTML5 offline storage mechanism</a>

 ## Data Structures & Algorithm Part